CLI Reference

 uvx stata-mcp --version

-uvx stata-mcp --usable
+uvx stata-mcp doctor

-# Run agent
+# Run a do-file directly

-uvx stata-mcp agent run
+uvx stata-mcp server

-# Install to client
+# Install to a client

 uvx stata-mcp install -c cursor